-To be allowed shared access to any of an FOR's data tables, an AOR's userid needs READ (or higher) access to the FOR's DFHAPPL.
+To be allowed shared access to any of an FOR's data tables, an AOR's user ID needs READ (or higher) access to the FOR's DFHAPPL.applid in the FACILITY class.

-applid in the FACILITY class.
 This check is never bypassed, even when SEC=NO is specified at system initialization.
-In the following example definitions, three CICS AORs (userids is CICSAOR1, CICSAOR2, and CICSAOR3) all require SDT access to the FOR represented by the DFHAPPL.CICSHF01 profile:
+In the following example definitions, three CICS AORs (user IDs are CICSAOR1, CICSAOR2, and CICSAOR3) all require SDT access to the FOR represented by the DFHAPPL.CICSHF01 profile: